 Once you’ve gotten a taste of the local crab, step out to find more of the Best Things To Do in Florence, Oregon.

-A must-see attraction is the Heceta Head Lighthouse, which is the most photographed lighthouse on the coast.
-From the lighthouse, trekkers can embark on a hike through old growth forest to a hidden beach; it’s one of the best hiking trails in Florence and one of the top Oregon Coast attractions, too.
+Heceta Head Lighthouse is the most photographed structure on the coast.
+From here, you can trek through old growth forest to a hidden beach; it’s one of the Easy Hiking Trails in the area.

-In fact, Florence boasts numerous nature attractions.
-The Sea Lion’s Cave is a natural sea lion habitat – and visitors can descend into the cave to get a closer look at the boisterous and blubbery creatures.
-The Darlingtonia State Nature Park is one of the fascinating (and weird) places to visit in Oregon – as it plays host to an insect-eating plant, the Cobra Lily.
+Sea Lion Cave is a natural habitat and you can descend in to get a closer look at the boisterous and blubbery creatures.
+Nearby, Darlingtonia State Nature Park hosts an insect-eating Cobra Lily.

-The Oregon Sand Dunes in Florence are another natural attraction, but they provide the opportunity for thrilling adventures – like OHV riding and sandboarding.
+The Oregon Sand Dunes in Florence are another natural attraction, but provides an opportunity for thrilling adventures – like OHV riding and sandboarding.

-Where To Stay: The River House Inn is the best place to stay in the Florence Old Town, but visitors who would rather an ocean view room should check availability at Driftwood Shores Resort.
+Where To Stay: The River House Inn is the best place to stay in the Florence Old Town.
+If you would rather an ocean view, check availability at Driftwood Shores.

 #9 Taste Cheese in Tillamook, OR

-The Tillamook Creamery is an Oregon must-see for cheese lovers!
-Inside the giant cheese factory, visitors can take a self-guided tour of the cheese-making process.
-It’s one of the best free things to do in Oregon.
+The Tillamook Creamery is a must for cheese lovers!
+Inside the giant factory, you can take a self-guided tour of the cheese-making process.

-The area is known for its splendid nature.
-Short trails lead hikers to amazing vistas – like a 319-foot-tall waterfall at Munson Creek Falls State Natural Area and the famed Octopus Tree at Cape Meares State Park.
+This area is also known for its splendid nature.
+Short trails lead to amazing vistas – like the 319-foot-tall Munson Creek Waterfall and the famed Octopus Tree at Cape Meares State Park.

-Tillamook museums can entertain visitors for hours.
-Delve into the history of Northern Oregon at the Tillamook County Pioneer Museum, discover historic military aircraft at the Tillamook Air Museum or gain a better understanding of the forest at the Tillamook State Forest Center.
+You can delve into the history of Northern Oregon at the Tillamook County Pioneer Museum, discover the Tillamook Air Museum or check out the Tillamook State Forest Center.

 Where To Stay: The Shilo Inn offers comfortable accommodation – and it is conveniently situated between the Tillamook Creamery and downtown.